 The sun is dangerous.
 It can cause serious sunburn quickly.
 This is important to realize, and do what is needed to avoid the sun during the more dangerous times.

 Our lives will be better as we phase out the problems caused by too much sun.
-It is to late for my family.
-But maybe it isn’t for yours.
+It is too late for my family.
+But maybe it isn’t for you.

-Be your own advocate live with healthier skin.
+Be your own advocate and live with healthier skin.